-NEL is the European headquarters of the Numis group of companies (the "Group" or "Numis").
-The Group structure of Numis legal entities is shown in section 2.1.
+As at 30 September 2023, NEL was the European headquarters of the Numis group of companies (the "Group" or "Numis").
+The Group structure of Numis legal entities as at that date is shown in section 2.1.

 This document is prepared on a solo basis for NEL.